carpentries-incubator/workflows-nextflow/episodes/04-operators.md

 > ## map operator
 >
-> Add a map operator to the Nextflow script below to transform the contents into a tuple with the file basename, using the `.baseName`, method and file.
+> Add a map operator to the Nextflow script below to transform the contents into a tuple with the file's basename, using the `.baseName`, method.
 Finally print the resulting channel.
 > ~~~
 >  channel
 >  .fromPath( 'data/yeast/reads/*.fq.gz' )